La fille du régiment: Act 2

+L'Enfant du Régiment by John Everett Millais, 1854–55, based on La fille du régiment.
+Yale Center for British Art, New Haven, Connecticut.

 Marie has been living in the Marquise's castle for several months.
 In a conversation with Sulpice, the Marquise describes how she has sought to modify Marie's military manners and make her a lady of fashion, suitable to be married to her nephew, the Duke of Crakenthorp.
 Although reluctant, Marie has agreed and Sulpice is asked to encourage her.
 Marie enters and is asked to play the piano, but appears to prefer more martial music when encouraged by Sulpice and sings the regimental song.
 The Marquise sits down at the piano and attempts to work through the piece with Marie, who becomes more and more distracted and, along with Sulpice, takes up the regimental song.

 Marie is left alone (aria: "Par le rang et par l'opulence" / "They have tried in vain to dazzle me").
 As she is almost reconciled to her fate, she hears martial music and is joyously happy (cabaletta: "Oh! transport! oh! douce ivresse" / "Oh bliss! oh ectasy!"), and the regiment arrives.
 With it is Tonio, now an officer.
 The soldiers express their joy at seeing Marie, and Marie, Tonio and Sulpice are joyfully reunited (trio, Marie, Sulpice, Tonio: "Tous les trois réunis" / "We three are reunited").
 Tonio says he has just learned a secret, via his uncle the burgermeister, that he cannot reveal.